je-suis-tm/web-scraping/README.md

 This repository contains a couple of python web scrapers.
 These scrapers mainly target at different commodity future exchanges and influential media websites (or so-called fake news, lol).
 Most scripts were written during my early days of Python learning.
 Since this repository gained unexpected popularity, I have restructured everything to make it more user-friendly.
 All the scripts featured in this repository are ready for use.
 Each script is designed to feature a unique technique that I found useful throughout my experience of data engineering.

 Scripts inside this repository are classified into two groups, beginner and advanced.
 At the beginning, the script is merely about some technique to extract the data.
 As you progress, the script leans more towards data architect and other functions to improve the end product.
 If you are experienced or simply come to get scrapers for free, you may want to skip the content and just look at <a href= https://github.com/je-suis-tm/web-scraping#available-scrapers>available scrapers</a>.
 If you are here to learn, you may look at <a href= https://github.com/je-suis-tm/web-scraping#table-of-contents>table of contents</a> to determine which suits you best.
-In addition, there are some <a href= https://github.com/je-suis-tm/web-scraping#notes>notes</a> on the annoying issues such as proxy authentication (usually corporate or university network) and legality (hopefully you won’t come to that).
+In addition, there are some <a href= https://github.com/je-suis-tm/web-scraping#notes>notes</a> on the annoying issues such as proxy authentication (usually corporate or university network) and legality (hopefully you won't come to that).

 <br>